 There it is.
 Bayh-Dole does not compel inventors to use the patent system unless they give up ownership of their invention.
 As the Supreme Court ruled in Stanford v Roche, Bayh-Dole also does not compel inventors to give up ownership of their inventions.
 Since only a university is in a position to require its inventors to give up ownership, there it is–if a university does not make such a requirement, there is nothing that a federal agency can do to force it.

-Well, there is the Nixon patent policy, which 15 USC 2218(d) requires whenever Bayh-Dole does not preempt it–that is, when an invention is not a subject invention.
+Well, there is the Nixon patent policy, which still apparently applies whenever Bayh-Dole does not preempt it–that is, when an invention is not a subject invention–that is, when an invention made in the performance of a federal contract has not been acquired by a party to the funding agreement.
 But if universities comply with the (f)(2) provision, then Bayh-Dole does apply because all inventions made under contract are subject inventions, and 37 CFR 401.9 provides that the inventors do not have to file patent applications and therefore there’s nothing that a federal agency can do about.
 Only if universities don’t comply with (f)(2) does the Nixon patent policy come into play.
 Even then, there’s a problem because the codification of the Nixon patent policy was thrown out when the Federal Procurement Regulations were replaced with the Federal Acquisition Regulations.
 Apparently, someone did not have a strong grasp of Bayh-Dole and thought it always applied, when obviously it does not always apply.

 And there’s no point in grasping at the standard patent rights clause paragraph (g)(1), which forbids a contractor from having an interest in the subject inventions of any subcontractor as a condition of the subcontract.
 That provision would be moot if the subcontractor has already agreed not take an ownership position.